dckc/madmode-blog/pages/2021/next-gig-agoric.md

 have a separate access control list to do what valet keys do.

-Worse: what we normally do when we run programs on our computers is like giving my driver's license to you or the Valet to let you drive the car.
+Worse: what we normally do when we run programs on our computers is like giving my driver's license to you or the valet to let you drive the car.
 I have to run the risk that you'll do other things with the driver's license like open a bank account in my name.
 Maybe I trust you not to do that, but every program on my computer can do anything I